-About two year ago, a few things became clear to me.
+A few years ago, a few things became clear to me.
 First, improvement after stroke can continue for a long time.
 Not just the 12-18 months often talked about.
 Five years after my stroke I am still improving.
 Second, I would probably never regain all the capabilities I had before my stroke.
 This was a very tough realization.
 And most important, I realized that not just my abilities had changed.
 My identity was changing too.
 I had to let go of the old and embrace the new.
 And I realized that this may be the most important thing for a severe stroke survivor to discover in order to live a full and happy life after stroke.
-That is why I’m now writing a book currently called Identity Theft.

 So who am I now?
 I still see myself as an academic, as I want to create and share knowledge.
 But, I no longer define myself by my job at Stanford.
 I certainly still embrace my roles of wife, mother, daughter and friend.
 And many would tell you that I’m more present in these roles than I used to be.
 I’m still driven to work hard and contribute in some way.
 But my husband would tell you I've moved from "type A+" to "type A-" with things like meditation and an ability to “enjoy the moment” now more central to my identity.